littlebits/cloud-api/README.md

 - `cloud-client-api-http` defaults, refer to https://github.com/littlebits/cloud-client-api-http#set

 ##### `Callback :: err, api_http ->`
 A callback that is executed once `oauth2-implicit` has completed.
-Helpfully, it wires up the `api_http` with the received `credentials`.
+Behind the scenes `api_http` is loaded with the `credentials.accessToken` attained by `oauth2-implicit`.

 - `err`
 Any error from `oauth2-implicit` (https://github.com/jasonkuhrt/oauth2-implicit#callback--err-credentials---void), or `null`.